MartinEesmaa/VVCEasy/FFMPEGVVC.md

 For Linux and Mac OS users: Replace **mp4box** by **gpac**

-### Important Windows users for old builds

-If you're using the old build, please download a new build of FFmpeg VVCEasy version.

-Now it's static build of Windows FFmpeg VVCEasy version.

-This is a fix of Intel CPU users and updated versions.

-Special thanks to @ZenKiyoshi for Intel build bug.
-See the issue: #16

 # FFmpeg Downloads (xHE-AAC & VVC en/decoder plugin compiled by Martin Eesmaa)

 [Windows](https://mega.nz/file/7h0CUbYK#apIAitn2pTuPxH2FEoG93wDotB-8vYA7sX0gXU2Yrt0)